-H5.10.2 Municipal Water and Wastewater Services
+H5A.10.2 Municipal Water and Wastewater Services

-- H5.10.2.1 All new development will occur on the basis of full municipal services.
+H5A.10.2.1 All new development will occur on the basis of full municipal services.
 Background analysis has confirmed that the Region's water distribution system and wastewater collection system have sufficient capacity to support development within the Secondary Plan area.
 The Region of Halton is preparing a water and wastewater Area Servicing Plan to develop a detailed infrastructure plan for the Secondary Plan area.
 The Area Servicing Plan will set out the framework for infrastructure requirements for servicing the Secondary Plan area.
-Functional Servicing Studies in support of development applications will be prepared and reviewed in accordance with the Area Servicing Plan. - H5.10.2.2 Although lands adjacent to the Sixth Line within Lot 2 are outside of the Urban Area, consideration may be given to the potential extension of the water main from internal roads within the Secondary Plan to Sixth Line in order to facilitate the creation of a looped water system. - H5.10.2.3 Existing houses in the area are currently serviced by individual water wells.
-Houses within the Secondary Plan area will be connected to full municipal services as part of the provision of municipal services to the employment area.
+Functional Servicing Studies in support of development applications will be prepared and reviewed in accordance with the Area Servicing Plan.

+H5A.10.2.2 Existing houses in the area are currently serviced by individual water wells.
+Houses within the Secondary Plan area will be eligible for connection to full municipal services as part of the provision of municipal services to the employment area.
 The use of Best Management Practices to protect local aquifer and water supply wells will be required for all development within the Secondary Plan area.

-H5.10.3 Stormwater Management
+H5A.10.3 Stormwater Management